Bill Guttentag: Accolades

 Guttentag's films have been selected for Sundance three times, Tribeca five times, Telluride twice, and have won awards at numerous American and international film festivals.
-They have also received a number of special screenings internationally and in the US, including at the Museum of Modern Art in New York, the Stanford Law School, the Harvard Kennedy School, and the White House.
+They have also received a number of special screenings internationally and in the US, including at the Museum of Modern Art in New York; The United Nations; the Stanford Law School; the Harvard Kennedy School; The Academy of Motion Picture Arts and Sciences; The Council on Foreign Relations; the Paley Center for Media; Film at Lincoln Center, and the White House.

-Guttentag has received two Academy Awards, three additional Academy Award nominations, a Peabody Award, three Emmy Awards, two additional Emmy nominations, two Writers Guild Award nominations, a Producers Guild Award nomination, and a Robert F. Kennedy Journalism Award.
+Guttentag has received two Academy Awards, three additional Academy Award nominations, a Peabody Award, three Emmy Awards, two additional Emmy nominations, two Writers Guild Award nominations, a Huminatas Prize nomination, a Producers Guild Award nomination, and a Robert F. Kennedy Journalism Award.